goblinfactory/konsole/README.md

 Version 7 and 8 is going to start out as a private beta (by invitation only) You must connect with me in order to be allowed to use it.
 I may update the licence to say you need to be connected.

 Version 7 and 8 version will include; (among other critical updates)
-- Input handling inside windows
+- Input handling inside windows.
-- Deeper security updates
+- Deeper security updates necessary for a new AI world.
 - Docker and cloud native support : Write cloud services as Konsole apps.
 - Full high speed cross platform support, Nix, OSX, Windows.
 - AI integrations.
 (Default Konsole UI's for building AI powered Konsole apps)